dbtek/resume/README.md

 Kemerburgaz University

 ### Projects
+**Children's Physical Development Checking App (MSc Thesis)**
+A mobile application for doctors to easily check physical development of children.
+Part of the continuing thesis project.
+Tools: React Native, Unstated.

+**NDORS**
+A web application for authorities to do endorsements on digitally signed instalment projects (PDF).
+Tools: React, Unstated, Material UI, Swagger.
+Jan 2019

 **Project Planning App**
 An easy to use practical web application to plan any project.
-Tools: JavaScript, GraphQL, React, Apollo, Material UI with Prisma, graphql-yoga on backend
+Tools: JavaScript, GraphQL, React, Apollo, Material UI; with Prisma, graphql-yoga on backend
 Jun 2018

 **Anikutusu**